atharvnaik07/atharvnaik07/README.md

-# Hello, I'm Atharv Naik! 👋
+# Hello, I'm Atharv! 👋

 Welcome to my GitHub profile.
 I'm a passionate and driven developer who loves to work on exciting projects and solve complex problems.
 Below you'll find more about my skills, technologies I work with, and some of the projects I've worked on.